 - For easy gripping, support, and comfort

 Do pet tarantulas make spider webs – After a male completely rises out of his exoskeleton.
-His bulb-like structures on his pedipalps are vacant of baby spiders.
+The bulb-like structures on his pedipalps are vacant of baby spiders.
 The male will make a web called egg web.
 It helps him to move the sperm from his abdomen to his pedipalps.
 The pedipalps are then full of seed, and then he is prepared to mate.

 Do Pet Tarantulas Make Spider Webs / How do Tarantulas Catch Their Prey?